Get insider access

 Color Gamut

 The Canon SELPHY QX10 has a disappointing color gamut.
 The telltale zig-zag line is dark instead of light, and the transitions between colors aren't very smooth.
 There's also some horizontal banding across the image.
-Dark colors aren't deep enough, though it isn't too unexpected since it doesn't have black ink or dye.
+Dark colors aren't deep enough, though this isn't too unexpected since it doesn't have black ink or dye.
 All that said, it's still impressive for a portable photo printer.
+If you want a portable photo printer with a wider color gamut check out the Fujifilm instax Link WIDE.

 Photo